EWU logo

 Frequently Asked Questions

-The McNair Scholars’ Program prepares low-income, first-generation and minority undergraduates for doctoral success by providing scholarly activities and community engagement to empower engaged scholars as agents of positive change in a culturally diverse world.
+The McNair Scholars’ Program prepares low-income, first-generation college students, and students from groups underrepresented at the doctoral level, for success in graduate programs by providing scholarly activities and community engagement to empower engaged scholars as agents of positive change in a culturally diverse world.

 In addition to having great service experience for your tenure package, mentors who participate as mentors for McNair Scholars have the potential to create personal and professional connections for life with students working in your field.
 Strong relationships forged advances the discipline, ensuring the quality and commitment of the next generation of scholars.
 Students with good mentors often begin making significant contributions before they complete their graduate degrees and are more likely to have productive, distinguished, and ethical careers that enrich their disciplines and reflect well on mentors.
 Positive experiences with mentorship also means that emerging scholars go on to be good mentors themselves in the future.
 Effective mentoring helps to ensure the quality of research, scholarship, and teaching well into the future.
 Table 1 below lists some top reasons why the mentorship program is valuable both for students and for faculty mentors.